BEST MULTIVITAMINS FOR NIGHT SHIFT WORKERS

 The physician also noted that generic multivitamins may be less potent than brand-name supplements.
 I then went to The Generics Pharmacy to purchase Clusivol's generic version.
 I examined the package insert (a small piece of paper containing vitamin information) and discovered that the original Clusivol contained higher vitamin "C" and "B" doses.

-But in the end, any multivitamin, whether generic or branded, is preferable to none (for me at least).
+But in the end, any multivitamin, whether generic or branded, is preferable to none.
 If you take more than one capsule per day, you risk destroying your kidneys/liver.
 If you have medical conditions, consult your doctor first; otherwise, you could die and blame me.

 2) Ascorbic Acid